Share Your Wealth

 Share Your Expertise

 Each of you has tremendous knowledge and experience to share with our students.
 We’re always looking for new internships and externships and opportunities for our students.

-If your organization would be interested in participating in career fairs, please contact our Director of Recruitment and Career Development Monica Kimbrell.
+If your organization would be interested in participating in career fairs, please contact our assistant dean for recruitment and career development, Monica Kimbrell.

 Other ideas?
 Email Brian Britt.